databio/geniml/docs/tutorials/fine-tune-region2vec-model.md

-# How to fine-tune a Region2Vec model
+# How to fine-tune a Region2Vec model (Very experimental)
 ## Overview
 Fine-tuning a model is a way to adapt a pre-trained model to a new task.
 For example, we may want to fine-tune a model trained on ChIP-seq data to predict enhancers.
 This tutorial discusses how to fine-tune a pre-trained model.
 To learn how to train a new model see the [region2vec training documentation](./train-region2vec.md)